zachcp/molnodes-utils/Readme.md

 pixi run send-to-blender scripts/examples/city-builder.py

+# alternative using basilsp
+# this will create an nrepl server to your open Blender
+pixi run launch-blender-basilisp

 ## Build Molecular Node Nodes
-# this will convert each GeometryNode class found in assets/MN_data_file_4.2.blend to a pythonclas
+# this will convert each GeometryNode class found in assets/MN_data_file_4.2.blend to a pythonclass
 pixi run convert-MN
 # create a python wheel of MolecularNodes nodes
 pixi run build-wheel